Friday, July 24, 2015

 • 43.5 g sugar (10%) of Daily Carbohydrates (3.63 g per oz)

-Head - The head is tall but is vanishes quickly.
+The head is tall but vanishes quickly.
 If you get distracted for a very short moment, it is gone.

 Saturday, July 18, 2015

-Henry Weinhard, Portland, Oregon, started as a beer maker in 1862.
-Seems like most early brewers made a root beer as well, and he was no exception.
-A common period for starting the root beer brew was a way to stay in business when prohibition was established.
-He partnered with Arnold Blitz and they had the Blitz-Weinhard brewery.
-It was sold to Pabst Brewing Company in 1979, who then sold it to Stroh’s in 1996.
-By 1999 the brewing operation were sold to and the last brew from the original Weinhard brewery was on August 27, 1999.
-The Henry Weinhard's Private Reserve brand survives today and is currently owned by SAB Miller in London England.
+Henry Weinhard, a brewer from Portland, Oregon, commenced his journey in the beer industry in 1862.
+Notably, many early brewers also ventured into root beer production, and Weinhard was no exception.
+During the Prohibition era, it became a common practice for brewers to diversify their product offerings to ensure their continued viability.
+In this regard, Weinhard partnered with Arnold Blitz to establish the Blitz-Weinhard brewery.
+However, the company was subsequently acquired by Pabst Brewing Company in 1979, which later sold it to Stroh’s in 1996.
+By 1999, the brewing operation had been sold, and the final batch of beer produced at the original Weinhard brewery was released on August 27, 1999.
+Despite the brewery's closure, the Henry Weinhard’s Private Reserve brand has endured and is currently owned by SAB Miller in London, England.

-Ingredients: Carbonated Water, high fructose corn syrup, caramel color, vanilla extract, natural and artificial flavor, phosphoric acid and sodium benzoate, honey essence and acacia sassafras extract.
+Carbonated Water, high fructose corn syrup, caramel color, vanilla extract, natural and artificial flavor, phosphoric acid, and sodium benzoate, honey essence, and acacia sassafras extract.
 (14 calories per ounce)

-It scores a 2.2 out of 3 for aroma and flavor.
-(Decreased 0.5 by high amount of HFCS)
+Aroma and Flavor - 2.2 out of 3 mugs (Decreased 0.5 by high amount of HFCS)

-This is the best head of any root beer I have reviewed.
-It is the perfect Head.
-Long lasting and does not detract from the beverage quality.
-Not much more can be said about the top quality head.
-However, if you drink it from the bottle, the head is excessive.
+This is the finest head of any root beer I have reviewed.
+It is the ideal head, long-lasting, and does not diminish the beverage’s quality.
+There is little more to be said about the top-quality head.
+However, the head is excessive if consumed directly from the bottle.

-Henry Weinhard’s Root Beer could be a solid gourmet root beer, if it was not laces with HFCS.
-To date I have found root beers seem to have a solid result with in one aspect yet lacks in others.
-The spice mix and the head make it a tough brew to beat.
-The level of HFCS also affects the sugars and calories at almost 4 grams of sugar and 14 calories per ounce.
+Other internet ratings highly recommend this product.
+However, I am the only reviewer to have reduced the score due to the presence of HFCS.
+Henry Weinhard’s Root Beer has the potential to be a gourmet root beer if it were not sweetened with HFCS.
+To date, I have observed that root beers generally excel in one aspect while falling short in others.
+The spice blend and the head make it a challenging brew to surpass.
+Additionally, the level of HFCS significantly impacts the sugar and calorie content, with nearly 4 grams of sugar and 14 calories per ounce.

 Sunday, July 12, 2015